fredeil/INF-2202/eksamen-2017/eksamen-2017-lf.md

 ### 2a - What is reactive programming?

+Reactive programming is programming with push based event streams and it is about composition and having event streams as first-class objects.

 ### 2b - Iterables and Observables

-> What is the relantionship, similarities and differences between iterables and observables?
+> What is the relationship, similarities and differences between iterables and observables?

+The relationship is that they are both two programming paradigms, interactive- and reactive programming.

+The differences are that ith iterables we pull the values from the underlying collection and with observables, values are pushed from the underlying collection.

 ### 2c - What is the output of the following Python program